Hong Kong leader signals extradition bill will go forward | CBC News

 Demonstrators packed Hong Kong's streets Sunday to protest bill

-Hong Kong's leader Carrie Lam signalled Monday that her government will go ahead with proposed amendments to its extradition laws after a massive protest against them.
+Hong Kong's leader signalled Monday that her government will push ahead with amendments to extradition laws despite a massive protest against them that underscored fears about China's broadening footprint in the semi-autonomous territory.

-Lam told reporters the legislation is important and will help Hong Kong uphold justice and fulfil its international obligations.
-Safeguards introduced in May will ensure that the legislation protects human rights, she added.
+Chief Executive Carrie Lam told reporters the legislation is important and will help Hong Kong uphold justice and fulfil its international obligations.
+Safeguards added in May will ensure that the legislation protects human rights, she said.

-Hundreds of thousands of people marched through central Hong Kong on Sunday in what appeared to be the territory's largest protest in several years.
-It underscored fears over China's broadening footprint in the semi-autonomous territory, which was returned to China from British rule in 1997.
+In what appeared to be Hong Kong's largest protest in more than a decade, hundreds of thousands of people marched through central Hong Kong on Sunday, three days before the Legislative Council is slated to take up the bill.

-Opponents have contended that the proposed legislation would make Hong Kong residents vulnerable to vague national security charges and unfair trials.
+Hong Kong was guaranteed the right to retain its own social, legal and political systems for 50 years under an agreement reached before its 1997 return to China from British rule.
+But China's ruling Communist Party has been seen as increasingly reneging on that agreement by pushing through unpopular legal changes.

-Lam said Sunday's protest demonstrates Hong Kong's enduring commitment to its people's freedoms.
-She denied that she is taking orders from China's Communist Party-ruled central government.
+Lam said Sunday's protest shows Hong Kong's enduring commitment to its people's freedoms.
+She denied that she is taking orders from the central government in China's capital.

 "I have not received any instruction or mandate from Beijing to do this bill," she said.
 "We were doing it — and we are still doing it — out of our clear conscience, and our commitment to Hong Kong."